 The design process for the Enterprise-C began two years before the ship appeared on screen.

-When Andrew Probert was designing Star Trek: The Next Generation‘s lead ship, he prepared a design lineage to establish a continuity between Kirk’s original Enterprise and Picard’s, which was supposed to be the fifth in the line and almost one hundred years older.
+When Andrew Probert was designing the Enterprise-D, he prepared a design lineage to establish a continuity between Kirk’s original Enterprise and Picard’s, which was supposed to be the fifth in the line and almost a century older.

 What I did was I took a side profile of the Excelsior and I took a side profile of the Galaxy class.
 Then I put them in the same scale one above the other and simply drew lines from one to the other at various important points, whether it was the saucer, the impulse engines, the bridge, the engineering hull, whatever.
 By doing that I came up with a composite which became the Enterprise-C.